Frequently Asked Questions

 • The right cloud ERP supports growth efficiently without becoming a bottleneck or IT project

 Retailers are under growing pressure: more sales channels, higher order volumes, international expansion, and rising customer expectations.
-At the same time, many businesses still rely on ERP systems that were designed for a much simpler reality.
+At the same time, many businesses find that as they scale, it is increasingly relevant to consider whether their existing ERP setup can still support their expanding operational requirements.

-In 2026, choosing the right cloud ERP is less about feature lists and more about one core question: Does the system reduce operational friction or does it become the bottleneck as the business grows?
+In 2026, choosing a cloud ERP is less about feature lists and more about one core question: Does the system support the desired level of automation and flexibility as the business grows?

 #The core ERP pain points retailers face today